Greanume History, Family Crest & Coats of Arms

 Early History of the Greanume family

-Another 153 words (11 lines of text) covering the years 1273, 1540 and 1594 are included under the topic Early Greanume History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Greanume research.
+Another 77 words (6 lines of text) covering the years 1273, 1535, 1594, 1535, 1559, 1564, 1567 and are included under the topic Early Greanume History in all our PDF Extended History products and printed products wherever possible.

 Greanume Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Greanume has been recorded under many different variations, including Greenham, Greenam, Greenum and others.